hyperledger/besu-stateless/README.md

-`besu-verkle-trie` is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+`besu-stateless` is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.